 It was evening in the Philippines and afternoon here in Spain.
 I was online and witnessed the breaking news and development of the terrible situation with many dead and wounded.
 Very soon, someone in my social circle posted criticism about the inefficiency of the new city administration and blamed them for the lack of security in a very disrespectful way.

 After a while, my news feeds were burning with news of mockery and blame games.
 At least, some of them apologized after being refuted, but most of them cavil and used the tragedy in a very immature way.
-Do they think they are cool, glamorous and smart?
-It was disheartening to read posts saying that victims at the night market were poor anyway; they were unlucky enough to be on the wrong spot and it was good that it happened in a market with poor people and not in a Mall.
-Can you imagine?
+Do they think they are cool, glamorous, and smart?
+It was disheartening to read posts saying that victims at the night market were poor anyway; they were unlucky enough to be on the wrong spot and it was good that it happened in a market with poor people and not in a mall.
+Can you imagine that?

 A crisis situation takes out both the best and the worst in people.
 It’s sad to witness the mindless immaturity that often follows a tragedy.
 But also heart-warming to see how the majority help and comfort each other.

 The situation can easily escalate.
 Duterte has started a process that can be very painful and there will likely be more innocent victims.
 But like the 91% of the Filipino people, I feel that I can trust him.
-If nothing is done now, and carried out by the power of a man like President Duterte, my country will sink deeper into the swamp of drugs, crime and corruption.
-The terrorists will gain grounds and a nation with great resources will become a banana republic.
+If nothing is done now and carried out by the power of a man like President Duterte, my country will sink deeper into the swamp of drugs, crime, and corruption.
+The terrorists will gain ground and a nation with great resources will become a banana republic.

-It’s sad that the Western media have not yet discovered the social and pragmatic profile of our president instead they are focusing on his rough statements and street smart ways of governing.
-But I know this will change when the result of fixing the nation speaks for itself.
+It’s sad that the Western media have not yet discovered the social and pragmatic profile of our president.
+Instead, they are focusing on his rough statements and street-smart ways of governing.
+I know this will change when the result of fixing the nation speaks for itself.
 We should all support the bold attempt to bring peace and prosperity to our country and let the terrible terrorist attack unite us instead of mocking the Davaoeños and blaming the President on social media.